 Next years’ update will be very interesting to compile (data for the four years to June 2020).
 There will some “buffering” from the first three of the four year block regardless, but will the Federal Government’s Job Keeper and other emergency stimulus measures keep a majority of small and medium enterprises technically still “in business” just inactive – in hibernation..?
 Watch this space!
 Better still – if you’re in a position – engage us to crunch some data and make some maps, contact-free delivery now available (well, it always has been)..

 As we point out in the main Business Count post, these figures should be seen in the context of changes to population and GDP figures over the same period.
-With almost zero change to population, this region should have a business growth rate serving the resident population, but the substantial lift in interstate and international tourism has created significantly more opportunites for local business, especially in popular destination postcodes, the north east really does seem the place to be – until March 2020 at any rate!
+With almost zero change to population, this region should have a limited business growth rate serving the resident population, but the substantial lift in interstate and international tourism has created significantly more opportunites for local business, especially in popular destination postcodes, the north east really does seem the place to be – until March 2020 at any rate!